-With 64.1 million people, one of the world’s largest economies, and a foremost power in the European landscape, France can be a natural market for prospective employers to tap into; though the extensive labor laws & regulations, and relative low English proficiency compared to neighboring countries can pose some obstacles to new-entrants to the French labor market.
+With 64.1 million people, one of the world’s largest economies, and a foremost power in the European landscape, France can be a natural market for prospective employers to tap into; though the extensive labour laws & regulations, and relative low English proficiency compared to neighboring countries can pose some obstacles to new-entrants to the French labour market.
 This article lays out some of the key information to bear in mind when considering to grow your operations in France.

 The market at a glance

 Those who work for pay or profit for at least one hour a week, or who have a job but are temporarily not at work due to illness, leave or industrial action